Recovery from Linear Measurements with Complexity-Matching Universal Signal Estimation: Introduction

 Since many systems in science and engineering are approximately linear, linear inverse problems have attracted great attention in the signal processing community.
 An input signal $x \in \real^N$ is recorded via a linear operator under additive noise:

 where $\Phi$ is an $M \times N$ matrix and $z \in \real^M$ denotes the noise.
 The goal is to estimate $x$ from the measurements $y$ given knowledge of $\Phi$ and a model for the noise $z$.
-When $M \ll N$, the setup is known as compressed sensing (CS) and the estimation problem is commonly referred to as recovery or reconstruction; by posing a sparsity or compressibility requirement on the signal and using this requirement as a prior during recovery, it is indeed possible to accurately estimate $x$ from $y$~\cite{CandesRUP,DonohoCS}.
+When $M \ll N$, the setup is known as compressed sensing (CS) and the estimation problem is commonly referred to as recovery or reconstruction; by posing a sparsity or compressibility\footnote{We use the term compressibility in this paper as defined by Cand\`{e}s et al.~\cite{CandesRUP} to refer to signals whose sparse approximation error decays sufficiently quickly.} requirement on the signal and using this requirement as a prior during recovery, it is indeed possible to accurately estimate $x$ from $y$~\cite{CandesRUP,DonohoCS}.
 On the other hand, we might need more measurements than the signal length when the signal is dense or the noise is substantial.

 Wu and Verd{\'u}~\cite{WuVerdu2012} have shown that independent and identically distributed (i.i.d.)
-Gaussian sensing matrices achieve the same phase-transition threshold as optimal nonlinear encoding, for any discrete continuous mixture.
+Gaussian sensing matrices achieve the same phase-transition threshold as the optimal (potentially nonlinear) measurement operator, for any i.i.d. signals following the discrete/continuous mixture distribution $f_X(x)=p\cdot P_c(x)+(1-p)\cdot P_d(x)$, where $p$ is the probability for $x$ to take a continuous distribution $P_c(x)$ and $P_d(x)$ is an arbitrary discrete distribution.
+For non-i.i.d. signals, Gaussian matrices also work well~\cite{Donoho2013,Tan_CompressiveImage2014,MaZhuBaron2014submit}.
 Hence, in CS the acquisition can be designed independently of the particular signal prior through the use of randomized Gaussian matrices $\Phi$.
 Nevertheless, the majority of (if not all) existing recovery algorithms require knowledge of the sparsity structure of $x$, i.e., the choice of a {\em sparsifying transform} $W$ that renders a sparse coefficient vector $\theta=W^{-1} x$ for the signal.